Read the next sentence carefully, because it may burst your bubble. Contrary to popular belief, pineapples did not originate in Hawaii.

 1. Acts as an Anti-inflammatory

-Bromelain is an enzyme that can be extracted from the stem and core of a pineapple.
+Bromelain is a proteolytic enzyme – one that breaks down proteins.
+Yes, this is in a fruit, but the bromelain content is highest in the stem and core of a pineapple.
 Studies have shown that bromelain has a wide variety of health benefits, including the ability to reduce inflammation.

 2. Supports the Immune System